Iowa Drug Evaluation and Classification Program

 To honor the memory of Jim, on May 16, 2018, the DRE Advisory Board unanimously decided that the DRE School Class Valedictorian Award be officially changed to the, “Jim Meyerdirk Award for Academic Excellence.”

-The 2018 Drug Recognition Expert School winner of the inaugural “Jim Meyerdirk Award for Academic Excellence” is Officer Jacob Belay from the Iowa City Police Department.
+The 2019 Drug Recognition Expert School winner of the inaugural “Jim Meyerdirk Award for Academic Excellence” is Officer Jeremy Engle from the Des Moines Police Department.

 - DRE Annual Conference